Category Art History

 Rococo

-Rococo art is a style that emerged in the 18th century as a reaction against the grandeur and formality of Baroque art.
-Rococo quickly gained popularity throughout Europe, symbolising elegance, refinement, and lightheartedness.
-The style is characterised by its intricate, asymmetrical designs, use of curves and scrolls, and emphasis on pleasure, leisure, and the pursuit of happiness.
+Rococo art, a style that emerged in the 18th century, quickly gained popularity throughout Europe, becoming a symbol of elegance, refinement, and lightheartedness.
+Its influence was profound, characterised by intricate, asymmetrical designs, use of curves and scrolls, and an emphasis on pleasure, leisure, and the pursuit of happiness.
 Rococo art is renowned for its focus on sensuality and eroticism, conveyed through the use of soft, curvaceous forms and suggestive poses.
 This movement's departure from the Baroque era's grandeur and religious themes reflected a broader cultural transition towards indulgence, sophistication, and palpable lightness.

 Read MoreRococo